 Did you ever watch Lost, the hit TV-series?
 Pretty much everyone watched the first season, but then stopped before the controversial ending.

 I have to confess that I LOVE Lost.
-It’s not perfect, and there are plenty of filler episodes, but the characters are some of the best and most loveable.
+It’s not perfect, and there are plenty of filler episodes, but the characters are some of the best and most loveable out there.

 But I digress – there is a scene in the first season (Episode 7 to be exact… #nerdalert) in which John Locke is trying to help Charlie to overcome his drug addiction.
 He uses his oversized hunter’s knife to point towards a cocoon that a moth is trying to break out of.